 "It’s the Rule for Back to School”

-The Department of Health is changing school immunization regulations beginning in August 2017.
+The Department of Health has changed school immunization regulations as of August 2017.
 The regulations are intended to ensure that children attending school in the commonwealth are adequately protected against potential outbreaks of vaccine-preventable diseases.

 The Montgomery County Office of Public Health (OPH) has compiled a list of resources that school nurses can utilize to assist them with ensuring their students are up-to-date on their vaccinations by the first day of school.

 Sample Letter to Parents